anaxios/grav/pages/04.service-outlines/chapter.md

 ---
-title: 'Service Outlines'
+title: Outlines
 date: '04:43 16-06-2020'
 taxonomy:
     category: docs
 ---

-### Chapter Number

-# Chapter Title
+# Service Outlines

-Chapter description.
+A collection of outlines for the services.